chesterblue/NginxLogAnalysis/README.md

 # NginxLogAnalysis
-Analyze  log of blogs built by nginx
+Analyze  log of blogs built by nginx.Meanwhile send mail to address of email which you provide.